s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-This is possible because `evalTaskInt`, just like any other function on types that have instances for `Binary a`, `Typeable a`, and `NFData a`, can be just delegated to `evalTaskBase`, which behaves as follows: It starty by creating the channel, that it wants to receive its input from, with `(sendMaster, rec) <- newChan`.
-Then it sends the `SendPort (Thunk a)` of this channel back to the master process via `sendChan inputPipe sendMaster` to then receive its actual input on the `ReceivePort (Thunk a)` end with
+This is possible because `evalTaskInt`, just like any other function on types that have instances for `Binary a`, `Typeable a`, and `NFData a`, can be just delegated to `evalTaskBase`, which behaves as follows: It starts by creating the channel, that it wants to receive its input from, with `(sendMaster, rec) <- newChan`.
+Next, it sends the `SendPort (Thunk a)` of this channel back to the master process via `sendChan inputPipe sendMaster` to then receive its actual input on the `ReceivePort (Thunk a)` end with
 `thunkA <- receiveChan rec`.
-It then deserializes this thunk with `a <- liftIO $ deserialize $ fromThunk thunkA` and sends the fully evaluated result back with `sendChan output (seq (rnf a) a)`.
+It finally deserializes this thunk with `a <- liftIO $ deserialize $ fromThunk thunkA` and sends the fully evaluated result back with `sendChan output (seq (rnf a) a)`.
 Its complete definition is